YannickGalow/Zentra-iOS/README.md

 - **Profile Status**: Check your login status in the Profile section of the side menu
 - **Secure Browsing**: Disable "Trust links from unknown sources" for extra security
 - **Discord Notifications**: Set up webhooks to keep track of app activity
+- **Custom Discord Messages**: Enable quick messages to send custom notifications
 - **Theme Switching**: Change themes anytime to match your mood
+- **Performance Mode**: Disable animations in Performance Settings for better performance
 - **Biometric Security**: Enable Face ID/Touch ID for seamless yet secure access
+- **Instant Actions**: When animations are disabled, all actions happen instantly

 ### Troubleshooting